 There are a number of strengths of longitudinal studies that make them an ideal resource for studying mental health and wellbeing.

-Tracking long-term consequences: Cross-sectional studies can tell us how many people are experiencing mental health disorders or low or high levels of wellbeing at a given point in time.
+Tracking long-term consequences: sample of people each time they are carried out.
+Some cross-sectional studies are repeated regularly and can include a large number of repeat questions (questions asked on each survey round).">Cross-sectional studies can tell us how many people are experiencing mental health disorders or low or high levels of wellbeing at a given point in time.
 They may also be able to differentiate between different groups, depending on how much other information they collect.

 However, they are less effective at telling us what factors may have influenced an individual’s mental health − or what impact mental health disorders or lower levels of wellbeing experienced as a child has on the rest of that person’s life.
 Because longitudinal studies follow people over the course of their lives they can assess the early determinants of mental health disorders and wellbeing, and get closest to identifying these associations.
 Read more about the differences between longitudinal and cross-sectional studies in the Introduction to longitudinal studies module.